 Both the U.S. Virgin Islands (USVI) and the British Virgin Islands (BVIs) are top vacation and yacht charter destinations for many avid travelers.
-The USVI, made up of four larger islands including St. Thomas, St. Croix, St. John and Water Island, are a hub for international shoppers thanks to its $1,600 duty-free allowance and no sales tax.
-While the BVIs, with four large islands including Tortola, Virgin Gorda, Jost Van Dyke and Anegada, don’t share those same benefits, they do share in the fact there are shopping opportunities abound for all visitors to the islands.
+The USVI, made up of three main islands including St. Thomas, St. Croix, and St. John, are a hub for international shoppers thanks to its $1,600 duty-free allowance and no sales tax.
+While the BVIs, with four large islands including Tortola, Virgin Gorda, Jost Van Dyke, and Anegada, don’t share those same benefits, they do offer delightful shopping opportunities for island visitors.

 Let’s explore some of the must-see shopping locations in the USVI and BVIs.